-Swamps, sweat, humidity and crime.
-Lee Daniels’ third directorial effort takes a curious look at Southern USA in the late 1960s.
-Adapted from Pete Dexter’s 1995 novel (with a screenplay from Dexter and Daniels), The Paperboy follows a small group of Southerners led by the recently returned teenager Jack Jensen (Zac Efron).
-Love-struck Charlotte Bless (Nicole Kidman) comes to Jack’s journalist brother Ward (Matthew McConaughey) and writing partner Yardley (David Oyelowo) to assist with the exoneration of her most recent boyfriend/prison inmate Hillary van Wetter (John Cusack), whom she believes was wrongfully incarcerated over the murder of the local and hated sherif.
+Swamps, sweat, humidity and crime are the focus of Lee Daniels’ third directorial effort, which takes a curious look at Southern USA in the late 1960s.
+Adapted from Pete Dexter’s 1995 novel of the same name, The Paperboy follows love-struck Charlotte Bless (Nicole Kidman) who comes into contact with Jack Jensen (Zac Efron), Jack’s journalist brother Ward (Matthew McConaughey) and Ward’s writing partner Yardley (David Oyelowo).
+Charlotte requires assistance with the exoneration of her most recent boyfriend/prison inmate Hillary van Wetter (John Cusack), whom she believes was wrongfully incarcerated over the murder of the local and hated sherif.
 As the investigation gets underway, a seedy underbelly is exposed, placing the main characters in the thick of it all.

-The Florida presented in this film is viscerally sticky and criminally turbulent.
-The term ‘pulpy’ only begins to describe the associations placed upon the characters and their settings.
-Belonging to a world of dirt, crime, degradation and cheapness, The Paperboy’s characters exhibit their behaviours without shame, but with self-awareness.
-These are characters that know they are low-class.
-While the filmmakers and the audience can both take part in a melange of different textual readings, the characters are engaging on a simple, basic and primal playing ground.
+The Florida presented in this film is sticky, criminal and turbulent.
+Pulp only begins to describe the aesthetic associations placed upon the characters and their settings.
+They belong to a world of dirt, crime, degradation and cheapness, exhibited with self-awareness but without shame.
+These people know they are low-class and engage on a simple, basic and primal level.

-A significant shift occurs when the main four characters visit Hillary in prison.
-A sexual scene takes place between Hillary and Charlotte, without the two participating characters even touching each other or revealing any skin.
-Hillary previews the primal beast he later unlocks towards the end of the film, and engages Charlotte in a bizarre sexual encounter that leaves everyone, including the audience, feeling especially dirty.
-The moment is humourous, but also changes the pace from quirky to full on messed up.
-(And it should be noted that this scene is especially more messed up than the infamously urination scene between Kidman and Efron.)
+A significant shift in tone comes when the main four characters visit Hillary in prison.
+Hillary and Charlotte engage in a public sexual act without even touching nor revealing any skin.
+Hillary previews the primal beast he later unlocks, and engages Charlotte in a bizarre sexual encounter that leaves everyone, including the audience, feeling dirty.
+This moment, while humourous, changes the tone from quirky to full-on messed up (particularly more messed up than the “infamous” urination scene between Kidman and Efron.)

-Lee Daniels has a knack for getting strong performances out of his female actors, and The Paperboy is no exception.
-Nicole Kidman is something of a revelation as Charlotte, displaying a shifting vulnerability and melodic rawness.
-Charlotte is a touch like Maggie the Cat from Tennessee Williams’ classic Cat on a Hot Tin Roof; bored and senseless with a brutal sexuality, dangerous with the potential for the harm that she may lead herself into.
-Kidman holds nothing back, unleashing a whirlwind performance and chews up every piece of scenery she can get her hands on.
+Lee Daniels has become synonymous with strong female performances and The Paperboy is no exception.
+Nicole Kidman is revelatory as Charlotte, displaying a shifting vulnerability and melodic rawness.
+Kidman’s Charlotte is reminiscent of Elizabeth Taylor‘s Maggie in Tennessee Williams’ Cat on a Hot Tin Roof; bored and senseless with a brutal sexuality, and dangerous with the potential for harm that she may lead herself into.
+Kidman holds nothing back and enjoyably chews up every piece of scenery she can get her hands on.

-Excellent and purposeful tacky cheapness reigns over the production design, showing the desire for its characters to look classier, but without having the ability to ever actually achieve so.
-With fierce performances, The Paperboy is an enjoyable character study in tackiness so repulsive that it exudes an alluring charm.
+Purposefully tacky cheapness reigns supreme over the production design, showing Daniels’ desire for its characters to look classier, but without having the ability to ever actually achieve so.
+With fierce performances and a strong screenplay from Daniels and Dexter, The Paperboy is an enjoyable character study in tackiness so repulsive that it exudes an alluring charm.

 The Paperboy is in Australian cinemas from 28 February through Roadshow Films.